AMMAMMA'S EZ PANEER MASALA

 • Puree the onion-tomato masala and add this to the paneer.

 • Bring the curry to a boil.
 Then add kasuri methi.
 Cover and simmer boil for a few minutes.
 Check for salt.
 Add lemon juice for more sourness if required.
+In the interim, make a paste of the nuts and dates and add them to the curry.

 • Turn off the stove and sprinkle with the onion and bell pepper chunks.
 This is optional.